-Let’s talk today about machine learning in finance.
-Fraud detection, High-Frequency Trading, risk management, investment management–this list goes on and on.
-What these disciplines have in common?
-All of them are finance-related, and all of them can be transformed thanks to artificial intelligence and machine learning.
-And this is exactly what we’re going to do in this article–we will examine AI and machine learning applications in the finance sector.
+Let’s talk today about machine learning and AI in finance.
+Fraud detection, high-frequency trading, risk management, investment management–this list goes on and on.
+What do these disciplines have in common?
+All of them are finance-related, and all of them can be transformed thanks to AI and Machine Learning in finance.
+And this is exactly what we’re going to do in this article–we will examine machine learning and AI applications in the finance sector.

 The Internet has brought a huge shift in the way we sell, purchase, and exchange money.
 However, as we have the web for quite a bit of time now, the time has come for another major revolution.
-And this revolution is dominated by four letters–AI and ML.
-Yes, artificial intelligence in finance and machine learning in finance are outstanding opportunities and our inevitable future.
+And this revolution is dominated by four letters–AI and ML in finance.
+Yes, machine learning and AI in finance are outstanding opportunities and our inevitable future.
 How so?

 How Are AI And Machine Learning Changing Finance?